iBaa/PlexConnect/update/OSX/readme.txt

 ## Navigate to the /update/OSX folder
 ./uninstall.bash

-You can remove the /update/OSX folder manually using finder and the OpenConnect app wheever you may have placed it to complete the removal pocess.
+You can remove the /update/OSX folder manually using finder and the OpenConnect app wherever you may have placed it.
+You will need to edit your sudoers file as well to complete the removal pocess.